 Open on Tuesdays, Thursdays, and Saturdays year-round, The RPL is an especially popular way to kick off the weekend during the warmer months.
 Grab a vegan donut and a coffee from Hettie’s Delites Cafe before perusing the food stall and picking up your groceries for the week.

 The Little Theater is an old-school theater showing independent, foreign, and classical films.
-There is a cafe attached where you can enjoy a glass of wine, coffee, or a dessert.
+You can enjoy a glass of wine, coffee, or a dessert at their on-site cafe before the show starts.

 Health & Wellness